pFedGPA: Diffusion-based Generative Parameter Aggregation for Personalized Federated Learning: Problem Definition and Preliminaries

 FL aims to collectively train a centralized model for $n$ edge-distributed clients.
 Each client $i$ has access to $m_i$ data samples $D_i={(x_j^{(i)}, y_j^{(i)})}_{j=1}^{m_i}$ from its own private data distribution $P_i$ on $\mathcal{X}\times\mathcal{Y}$ and $N$ is the total number of data samples overall clients.
 Generally, the data distributions for each client are different, i.e., $P_i \ne P_j$ for any pair $i, j \in {1, \dots, n}$.
 Let $\ell_i: \mathcal{Y} \times \mathcal{Y} \to \mathcal{R}_+$ denote the loss function corresponding to client $i$, and $F_i: \Theta \times \mathcal{X} \to \mathcal{Y}$ denote the local model parameterized by $\theta^i$.
 The goal of conventional FL is to optimize the following objectives:

 where $\theta^*$ represents the globally optimal parameters.
-The representative method for solving Eq.~(\ref{eq:conventional_FL}) is FedAvg (\cite{mcmahan2016communication}).
+The representative method for solving Eq.~(\ref{eq:conventional_FL}) is FedAvg \cite{mcmahan2016communication}.
 In each round, clients perform several epochs of SGD on their local loss functions and send the updated models to the server.
-The server then aggregates the models from all clients linearly by
+The server then aggregates the models from all clients linearly by \( \bar{\theta} = \sum_{i=1}^{n} \frac{m_i}{N}\theta^i \) and broadcasts the averaged model $\bar{\theta}$ back to the clients.